-Career and Technical Education (CTE) help students acquire skills needed to begin the path to their occupational goals.
+Career and Technical Education (CTE) helps students acquire skills needed to begin the path to their occupational goals.
 Upon completion of the CTE program area courses, students will possess marketable job skills as well as college and career readiness skills needed to be successful in their chosen career path.